sls1005/NimCPPClass/README.md

 * If a field (member) is not initialized, its value is undefined.

 * A class can not be exported because the emitted code is invisible from other modules.
-It has to be included.

-* This module uses an undocumented pragma, `exportcpp`, so it might not be compatible with some versions of Nim compiler.